Using C++ Timers in Unreal Engine

 }

-The FTimerHandle is in the header file.
-Although you are not required to keep a reference to the handle, it’s recommended to put this in your header to properly clear or pause your timer instance.
+In the example, the FTimerHandle is defined in the header file.
+You are not required to keep a reference to the handle, but keep a reference to it when you need to pause or cancel the timer.

 /* Handle to manage the timer */